BrandonXu6106/obsidianpublish/content/thoughts/maximum likelihood estimation.md

 ## Overfitting

 Conceptually, MLE is saying that we should find the $w$ that makes $D$ have the highest probability given $w$.
-From [[No Free Lunch Theorem]], we know that there is always a model that performs well for some unlikely $w$.
+From [[No Free Lunch Theorem](No%20Free%20Lunch%20Theorem.md), we know that there is always a model that performs well for some unlikely $w$.
 This is overfitting!

 We actually want to find the $w$ that has the highest probability given the data $D$.
-For this, we need [[maximum a posteriori estimation|MAP]]
+For this, we need [[maximum a posteriori estimation|MAP](maximum%20a%20posteriori%20estimation.md)